talisainen/Scriptor-Jekyll-Theme/_posts/2022-11-07-TLU-workshop.md

 ---
 layout: post
-title: "Workshop on telepresence robotics at Tallinn University"
+title: "Workshop on telepresence robotics in Tallinn University"
 description: ""
 date: 2022-11-01
 feature_image: images/2022-11-01-tlu/TLU-seminar.jpg
 tags: [workshop, Tallinn, TLU]
 ---

-Aleksei, Janika and Kristel from our research group gave a workshop on telepresence robotics to 50 general education teachers in Tallinn University at November 1.
+Aleksei, Janika and Kristel from our research group gave a workshop on telepresence robotics to 50 general education teachers in Tallinn University on the 1st November.
 Together we explored the functionality and limitations of the Double 3, Ohmni and Temi robots.
 Teachers were moderately optimistic of imaging their future in telepresence mode.

 Temi, a newcomer to our fleet of Double 3 and Ohmni robots made its first (incredibly positive) appearance.